IpoSoon/Collection-Analysis/README.md

 3, It is necessary to consider whether the following companies should cooperate in the future because of the inefficient debt collection index: DK, HNA, BFC.

-4, NDC is a company that handles debts well: like Deadloan vs other of Product_final
+4, NDC is a company that handles debts well: like Deadloan vs other of Product_final.

-5, Deadloan accounts have a high payout ratio in the last months of the year 10, 11, 12
+5, Deadloan accounts have a high payout ratio in the last months of the year 10, 11, 12.

-6, December is the month with the highest repayment rate of the year, then it drops to the lowest in February
+6, December is the month with the highest repayment rate of the year, then it drops to the lowest in February.

-7, The bank should expand and promote the Mid-term loan package because it has the highest recovery rate
+7, The bank should expand and promote the Mid-term loan package because it has the highest recovery rate.